Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/unity_viz.md

 We can continue to customize this visualization during runtime.
 Return to `DefaultVisualizationSuite/sensor_msgs/LaserScan`.

 > Note that only certain visualizer classes will save changes during runtime.
-Read more about the visualizer base classes TODO LINK here.

 - In the Inspector, select the dropdown for `Color Mode`.
 These settings select what value corresponds to the point's colors--distance from the sensor, intensity of the reading, or angle of the reading.
 Change the value between `Distance` and `Angle` and see how the point colors change.